-How to Get More Sleep:
+How to Get More Sleep

 Get sunlight at least 20 minutes per day to regulate circadian rhythms and melatonin production.

-But first, I want to let you know that change takes time and it is okay if you start working on decreasing just one of these habits.
+But first, I want to let you know that change takes time and it is okay if you start working changing just one of these habits.
 In fact, I encourage you to start working on only one habit at a time.

 These tips are meant to be doable and not overwhelming!
 Take it slow and start by recording in your Eating Awareness Journal.
 For some people, just writing this stuff down is enough to cause positive changes in their eating habits.

 What are your favorite strategies to kick your overeating habit?
 Try these out and share your experience with me in the comment section!